lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/api-recursivity-depth.md

 ... and so it keeps going.
 With no mocking depth limit the process would run out of memory.

-Fortunately, Kimera limits the mocking depth.
+By default Kimera limits the mocking depth to 20.
 When the depth has been exceeded, Kimera mocks that field at the depth edge with a resolver which throws a `Mocking depth exceeded` error.

-By default this happens when mocking is `20` types deep.
-If you need to change that, you can do so using the `KIMERA_RECURSIVITY_DEPTH_LIMIT` enviornment variable.
+If you need to change the depth to which Kimera allows mocking you can do so using the `KIMERA_RECURSIVITY_DEPTH_LIMIT` enviornment variable.